 The position of Senator was created in 1948.
 Until 2011,12 Senators were elected on an Island-wide basis for a term of office of 6 years, with 6 Senators being elected every 3 years.

-The number of Senators has now been reduced to 10, with 4 being elected for a 3 year term only.
-From 2014 the number of Senators will be reduced again from 10 to 8 and all 8 will then be elected for the same term of office as all Connétables and Deputies.
+The number of Senators has now been reduced to 8 and all 8 are elected for the same term of office as all Connétables and Deputies.

 12 parish Connétables

 The Connétable (or Constable) is the head of a parish.
 Connétables are Members of the States by virtue of their office and are elected for a period of4 years.
 The Connétables have been Members of the States from the earliest record of States meetings, being one of the 3 estates (‘Etats’) making up the States Assembly.

 The office of Deputy has been in existence for nearly 150 years, since 1856.
 There are 29 Deputies who each represent a parish or, in the case of larger parishes, an electoral district within a parish.
 Deputies serve for a term of 3 years and an election for all 29 is therefore held every third year.

 Only the 49 elected Members of the States have a vote.